datascience-gft/blog_posts/telematics/blog.md

 ## Alternative Approaches:

-### Cloud IoT

-In the proposed architecture, we do not include [Google Cloud IoT](https://cloud.google.com/solutions/iot), because we do not collect data from actual telematics devices.
-Cloud IoT Core is a fully managed service on Google Cloud Platform that allows you to easily and securely connect, manage, and ingest data from millions of globally dispersed devices.

 ### Cloud Pub/Sub

-Google provides an alternative messaging service that is fully-managed, serverless, highly scalable, and  native to the Google Cloud.
+Google provides an alternative messaging service that is serverless, highly scalable, and fully-managed.
 Pub/Sub is a bundled service of Cloud IoT.

 The foundamental difference between Kafka and Pub/Sub is in the way that the message delivery is handle
-- Pub/Sub offers *at-least-once* message delivery and *best-effort ordering* to existing subscribers.
+- Pub/Sub offers **at-least-once** message delivery and **best-effort ordering** to existing subscribers.
-- whereas [Kafka *guarantees exactly-once* delivery by default](https://kafka.apache.org/documentation/).
-Moreover, Kafka [guarantees](https://kafka.apache.org/documentation/#intro_guarantees) that any consumer of a given topic-partition will always read that partition's events *in exactly the same order* as they were written.
+- whereas [Kafka **guarantees exactly-once** delivery by default](https://kafka.apache.org/documentation/).
+Moreover, Kafka [guarantees](https://kafka.apache.org/documentation/#intro_guarantees) that any consumer of a given topic-partition will always read that partition's events **in exactly the same order** as they were written.

-Which is better choise strictly depends on the way how message is consumed and managed by downstream application.
+Which is better choise strictly depends on the way that downstream applications were designed for consuming and managing the buffered message.

+### Cloud IoT

+In the proposed architecture, we did not include [Google Cloud IoT](https://cloud.google.com/solutions/iot), because we did not collect data from any actual telematics devices, instead from pre-collected publicly available data.
+Cloud IoT Core is a fully managed service on Google Cloud Platform that allows you to easily and securely connect, manage, and ingest data from millions of globally dispersed devices.

 ## Sample Data Source